 - You are tired of continually competing on price

-- Your brand infrastructure (website, collateral, social media, google rankings…) are all outdated and busted
+- Your brand infrastructure (website, collateral, social media, google rankings…) is all outdated and busted.

 - Your messaging and product offering descriptions are confusing and inconsistent… or bland and boring

-- You try to be everything to everyone, making you a generalist and not a specialist
+- You try to be everything to everyone, making you a generalist, not a specialist.

 - You have a sales-killing, outdated website that is no longer an asset

-- You are embarrassed by your marketing materials and apologizing before you give your web address
+- You are embarrassed by your marketing materials, and apologize before you give your web address

 - You feel guilty for neglecting your branding and marketing, but you don't know where to start

-The goal is to research & evaluate, create a plan, then take intentional steps to grow and possibly alter your reputation, actively manage and bake branding into everything you do.
+The goal is to research & evaluate, create a plan, take intentional steps to grow and possibly alter your reputation, and actively manage and bake branding into everything you do.

 When done right, a rebrand can pull your team together, simplify everything and give the business the verbal and visual tools everyone can be proud of.